Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Kraken.md

 - "desc": "While underwater, the kraken expels an ink cloud in a 60-foot radius.
 The\
     \ cloud spreads around corners, and that area is heavily obscured to creatures\
     \ other than the kraken.
 Each creature other than the kraken that ends its turn\
-    \ there must succeed on a DC 23 Constitution saving throw, taking dice: 3d10|avg\
+    \ there must succeed on a DC 23 Constitution saving throw, taking dice:3d10|text(16)\
     \ (3d10) poison damage on a failed save, or half as much damage on a successful\
     \ one.
 A strong current disperses the cloud, which otherwise disappears at the\
     \ end of the kraken's next turn."